Scaling Laws Meet Model Architecture: Toward Inference-Efficient LLMs: Conclusion

 \section{Conclusion}

 This work explores the trade-off between model accuracy and inference cost under a fixed training budget.
 We begin by demonstrating how architectural choices influence both inference throughput and model accuracy.
-Building on this, we extend Chinchilla scaling laws to incorporate architectural factors and propose a framework for optimal model architecture search.
+Building on this, we extend Chinchilla scaling laws to incorporate architectural factors and propose a two-step conditional framework for optimal architecture search: (i) train small models to fit the conditional scaling law (Eq.~\ref{eq:multiplicative_conditional_scaling_law}), and (ii) solve Eq.~\ref{eq:2d_optimization} for the predicted optimal architecture, followed by a local search over GQA to maximize inference efficiency.
 Using the fitted scaling laws and our framework, we trained models up to 3B parameters, achieving up to 42\% higher inference throughput and 2.1\% accuracy gains across nine downstream tasks.
+In Table~\ref{tab:open_source_1b_scale} and Table~\ref{tab:open_source_3b_scale} of Appendix~\ref{sec:inf_results_summary}, we compare design choices across existing open-source models at the 1B and 3B scales, further underscoring the need for our inference-efficient accurate model designs.